hemanth346/CandidFashion/README.md

 - Masks of the apparel are available in run-length encoded format.
 Custom dataset class is created to decode the masks and load the images.

-- All the images are resized to 480*720
 - Used albumentations library and below augmentation techniques are applied:
     - horizontal_flip (object positional invariance)
     - blur (quality invariance)